MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-service-phone-numbers.md

 If you want to transfer service numbers from your current service provider or carrier, you need to manually submit a port order to Microsoft.
 You have to submit separate port orders for each type of service number (toll vs. toll-free) that you will be transferring using a Letter of Authorization (LOA).
 In the Letter of Authorization (LOA), you must select the correct type of service number.
 When contacting Microsoft support, please make sure you specify that you are transferring a service number (*and not a user or subscriber number*), or the concurrent calling capacity may not be enough to handle call volumes.
 If you want to transfer phone numbers or do other things with your phone numbers, see [Manage phone numbers for your organization](/microsoftteams/manage-phone-numbers-for-your-organization).

 > [!NOTE]
-> Si vous avez besoin obtenir les numéros de téléphone plus grand que cette, veuillez [contacter le support pour les produits métiers : aide d’administration](https://support.office.com/en-us/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).
+> Si vous avez besoin d’obtenir plus de numéros de téléphone, [Contactez le support technique pour les produits pour les entreprises-aide de l’administrateur](https://support.office.com/en-us/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

 ## <a name="related-topics"></a>Voir aussi
 [Voici les avantages du système téléphonique dans Office 365](/MicrosoftTeams/here-s-what-you-get-with-phone-system)